MyChayak/hw-activerecord-practice/README.md

 * Run the test file once with `bundle exec rspec spec/activerecord_practice_spec.rb`.
 (Recall that `bundle exec` is needed to ensure that the correct version(s) of required gem(s) are properly loaded and activated before your code runs.)
 The result should be "13 examples, 0 failures, 13 pending."

 We've set up the tests so that initially all tests are skipped.
 (They would all fail, because you haven't written the code for them yet.)
 Open the specfile and take a look.
-Your workflow will be as follows:
+Your workflow will be as follows:cd

 1. Pick an example to work on (we recommend doing them in order).
 Each example (test case) begins with `xspecify`.